Wecome to our TryMyUI review!

 Apart from tests being “stolen” from them by other testers, some people also complain about TryMyUI’s rating system.
 According to Chanterelle613, the staff first goes over the test and either accepts and rejects it.
 Unfortunately, the client could still reject the test even if the staff has already approved and rated it.
 Apparently, she commented about the client’s prototype, and the client was hurt or embarrassed.
 She ended up not getting paid for the test.

 As for clients, I’ve found on Capterra that they’re happy with the flexibility of the TryMyUI pricing plans.
 Some clients also raved about the company’s services and its ability to provide valuable data to improve their websites.

 TryMyUI Review: Is TryMyUI Worth It?

-If you’re looking for an easy job that can make you $10 here and there, sure, TryMyUI might be worth the shot.
+If you’re looking for easy, side jobs that can make you $10 here and there, sure, TryMyUI is worth the shot.
 It is, after all, a legit company that pays on time.

 Have you tried working for TryMyUI or similar testing sites?
 How was the experience?
 Let’s connect in the comments.